KatsuhiroSaito/freemarket_sample_39i/README.md

 ### Association
 - belongs_to :product
-- has_many :users,throgh: :buyers
+- has_many :users,through: :buyers
 - has_many :buyers
-- has_many :users,throgh: :sellers
+- has_many :users,through: :sellers
 - has_many :sellers
 - has_many :review_id